-There are a number of conventional techniques that have been developed for view-invariant face recognition [4], [6], [10], [12], [13], [15], [25], [26], [28].
-In spite of the successes of some approaches [6], [10], [12], [13], [26], they have an important drawback of requiring dense correspondences of facial features for image normalization or more than one model image.
+There are a number of conventional techniques that have been developed for view-invariant face recognition [4, 6, 10, 12, 13, 15, 25, 26, 28].
+In spite of successes of some approaches [6, 10, 12, 13, 26], they have an important drawback of requiring dense correspondences of facial features for image normalization or more than one model images.
 The step of correspondence solving or detection of abundant salient facial features, which is needed for separating the shape and texture components of face images in these methods, is usually difficult itself.
-Errors in correspondences seriously degrade the performance of the subsequent recognition methods, as shown in [12].
-In our experiments, the proposed algorithm, LLDA, is compared with PCA, LDA, and GDA as the benchmark subspace methods that have been successfully applied to face recognition in the past and FaceIt (v.5.0), the commercial face recognition system from Identix.
-FaceIt ranked top overall in the Face Recognition Vendor Test 2000 and 2002 [27], [32].
+Errors in correspondences seriously degrade the performance of the subsequent recognition methods as shown in [12].
+In our experiments, the proposed algorithm, LLDA, is compared with PCA, LDA and GDA as the benchmark subspace methods that have been successfully applied to face recognition in the past and FaceIt(v.5.0), the commercial face recognition system from Identix.
+FaceIt ranked top overall in the Face Recognition Vendor Test 2000 and 2002 [?, 32].